andre2xu/php_resume_parser/README.md

 It is a web app intended for small-to-medium sized businesses and for those seeking to learn advanced programming skills, i.e. it is a commercial product in the form of a codebase.
 <br><br>

-<u>The app requires Docker</u> to be installed and running on a host machine.
+<ins>The app requires Docker</ins> to be installed and running on a host machine.
 It is recommended to get *Docker Desktop* as well to make usage easier.
 <br><br><br><br>

 ## FREE VERSION (this repo)